-I can fit perfectly both the tablet and a monitor on my desk and I still have some extra space if I want to use my sketchbook or do other traditional work!
+I can fit the tablet and monitor on my desk perfectly, and I still have some extra space if I want to use my sketchbook or do other traditional work!

 So if you do have lots of space on your desk and want a big tablet, then screened drawing tablet is the right choice for you.